 - Make sure each episode is fun and engaging.

 - Record and post episodes consistently.

-Then you’re podcast will gain a following, if you actively promote it.
-It won’t be over night, but given time, your podcast will gain a following.
+Then your podcast will gain a following if you actively promote it.
+It won’t be overnight, but given time, your podcast will gain a following.